wooorm/franc/Readme.md

 franc.all(''); // [ [ 'und', 1 ] ]
 ```

+**Note!** Franc returns the `"und"` language code for an undetermined language. this happens when the input value is to short to give a significant answer.

 ## Supported languages

 franc supports 86 languages.
 For a complete list, check out [Supported-Languages.md](Supported-Languages.md).